Changissnz/nu_merchant_principal/README.md

 is not.
 But some parallels of interest emerge when the audience is likened to the vulture.

-Section To Be Revered By What is related to the spectating vulture.
+Section To Be Revered by What is related to the spectating vulture.
 In that previous section, the theme touches on the idea of that which is spectated to be believed as a source of worship.
 The computational reference network, especially,